mateusrfon/banana-game/README.md

 ### `npm run build`

-Generate the bundle.js file with the game content.

-### Open ./public/index.html to play the game on your browser
+Generate the bundle.js file with the game content./ Then open ./public/index.html to play the game on your browser